Solo Trip to Panch Pokhari

 Noshyampati is at the height of 3700 m which is an ideal place for overnight stop so that your body is well acclimatized before you go for final climb to 4200 m where lies Panch Pokhari, my destination.

 After long hike, I had finished my water bottle.
-My expectation to fill it at Noshyampati was shattered when I met two trekkers who were returning.
-They told me it would not be possible to get water until I arrived at Panch Pokhari.
+My expectation to fill it at Noshyampati was shattered when two returning trekkers ( apart from them I did not meet anybody on the way) told me it would not be possible to get water until I arrived at Panch Pokhari.
 They explained that Everything was frozen so the pipelines were dry too.
 I was really dismayed.
 Without water I would surely get worn out and make the journey painful.
-They also told me that I would not see any one until I reached Panch Pokhari which was in 4 hours walking distance.
+They also told me that I would not see any one before reaching Panch Pokhari and it was yet another 4 hours walking distance.
 It made me desperate.
 They were so kind to empty their bottles to fill mine.
 They convinced me that I would be in more need of it.
 They were absolutely right.
 In next half an hour walk, I reached Noshyampati.
 Of course, there was no body and no water.
 The sign board shows 3700 meter above sea level.
 All the small cottages were locked except a couple of sheds made for sheep and mountain cow.
 The shepherd had moved them to low land for winter.

 It was 2 o'clock in the afternoon.
 By now, I was completely exhausted.
 I could feel shortness of breath in this thin air.
 The first suggested option was to keep going for next 3 hours.
 But I was sure, this would hit me hard by altitude.
 It is not wise to go from 2200 m to 4200 m in a day.
 So, for my comfort, I preferred to stop here overnight.
 But, all alone!!!?
 Definitely yes!
-The another option was also not considerable at all for me.
+The second option is to keep going which I thought would be crazy.

 I decided to stop.
 After an hour's rest, I was more determined about the possibility to spend night.
 There were three sheds opened for travelers.
 I chose the best one.
 It was a small wooden cottage with corrugated tin and plastic sheet on the roof.
 I quite liked the flooring made of long wooden planks placed above the ground.
 And there was a fireplace as well that delighted me most.

-After an hour's rest, I explored the place for any useful item for me.
+After an hour's rest, I explored the place to find any useful item.
 Luckily, I found a small aluminium utensil which could be used to melt ice and also to prepare my Noodle soup.
 Then, I collected enough fire wood.
-Thank god – There was ample amount of wooden chips leftover- people use axe to piece the logs.
+Thank god – there was ample amount of leftover chips of wood.

 Gradually, the Sun goes down.
 The beams of light peeping in through the loosely fixed wooden wall grew faint.
+The mountain ravines would caw on my roop top alarming me every now and then.
 My heart started throbbing harder.
-My major concern is "I am all alone!".
+My major concern was "I am all alone!".
 Soon, darkness ruled.
 It was pitch dark outside.
 There was cold wind blowing outside.
 Sometimes, I felt, the wind will blow my tin roof and plastic laid over it.
 But I was somehow feeling cozy with warm fire inside.
 As the fire got stronger I felt warm and sleepy.

 Next morning, at 4 o' clock I woke up.
 I was happy and proud of myself.
 I survived the night at such an isolated mountain!

 I soon, buckled up to hit the trail.
 The trail goes all the way up to the cold rocky mountain.
 The bends were innumerable and the steps were infinite.
-Yet, I was caught surprise number of times as Danphe birds (Lophophorus) and Jharal ( the himalayan Tahr) would make a swift dart into thorny Alpine bush.
+I went on navigatng the faint trail marks.
+A couple of time, I was was surprised by a sudden move of scared Danphe birds (Lophophorus) and Jharal ( the himalayan Tahr).
+Out of no where, they would make a swift dart into thorny Alpine bush.

 It was continuous 2 hour walk before crossing Laureybina pass (4000m).
-After the pass, the trail led to first down and then up to the valley where the five sacred ponds lies.
-It was winter season, so the water of the ponds is frozen on the surface.
+After the pass, the trail led to first down and then up to the valley where the five sacred ponds lie.
+It was winter season, so the water in the ponds is frozen on the surface.

 The valley is well set amidst precipitous Rocky Mountains.
 I figured out that the valley would be green and colorful with alpine vegetation during summer.

-As I had already got the information, there was a team of engineer and representatives working on measurement of the ponds for DPR purpose.
+As I had already got the information, there was a team of engineer and representatives working on measurement of the ponds - a DPR project.
 So, there was a lodge opened for them.
 When I arrived, the lunch was almost ready.
 The owner heartily welcomed me with hot water and tea.
 Of course, he invited me for the lunch that I was eagerly looking for!

 The beauty of the valley mesmerized me so much that I forgot I was breathing in thin air at the elevation of 4200 m.
 I overcame my fatigue at once.
 After sipping my tea quickly, I set out to explore around .